 For certain contracts, we are exposed to market risks that may cause increases in the cost, or the availability of, parts, commodities, equipment and tooling, utilized in our operations.
 We have experienced, expect to continue to be affected through 2024, and may in the future be impacted by, delays and cost volatility of these items due to supply chain disruptions, inflationary pressures, tariffs and regulatory slowdowns.
 In addition, our customers' capital budgets may be impacted by cost increases and reduced customer spending could lead to fewer project awards and more competition.
 These costs could be materially impacted by general market conditions and other factors, including U.S. trade relationships with other countries or the imposition of tariffs.
 We are also exposed to increases in energy prices, particularly as they relate to fuel prices for our fleet vehicles.
-While we believe we can increase our prices to adjust for cost increases, there can be no assurance that future cost increases would be recoverable.
-Additionally, some of our fixed price contracts do not allow us to adjust our prices and, as a result, increases in the cost of parts, commodities, equipment and tooling or fuel costs could reduce our profitability with respect to such projects and could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+While we believe we can increase our prices to adjust for cost increases, there can be no assurance that future cost increases in the cost of parts, commodities, equipment and tooling or fuel costs could reduce our profitability with respect to such projects and could have a material adverse effect on our business, financial condition, results of operations and cash flows.